nikoloz-pachuashvili/learn-node-mongo-the-hard-way/tic3.rst

       game_invite_box_show(data.gamer);
     });

-The ``game_invite`` event handler will save the current invite in progress and display the invite accept/decline dialog box.
+The ``game_invite`` event handler will save the invite in progress in the ``application_state`` and then display the invite accept/decline dialog box so the player can accept/decline the invitation.

 The register_button_handler Handler
 -----------------------------------